DeepMind

 Quotes:

-• CBRN: Risks of models assisting in the development, preparation, and/or execution of a chemical, biological, radiological, or nuclear (“CBRN”) attack.
+• CBRN: Risks of models assisting in the development, preparation, and/or execution of a chemical, biological, radiological, or nuclear (“CBRN”) threat.

 • Cyber: Risks of models assisting in the development, preparation, and/or execution of a cyber attack.